Caffè Umbria: History

 Umbria was established by the Bizzarri family as a wholesale coffee roaster in Seattle's Georgetown neighborhood in 2002.
 The business opened its flagship location in Pioneer Square in 2005.
 Since then, Caffè Umbria has expanded to three locations in Seattle, including one in Ballard.

-In Portland, the business operates in the Pearl District and on Southwest Madison.
+In Portland, the business operates in the Pearl District, on Southwest Madison, and on Southwest Market.

 The company's first location in Chicago opened in River North in 2015.
 The Logan Square location opened in 2017.

 Reception

 In an overview of "favorite experiences" of Portland, Frommer's said Caffè Umbria offered the city's best latte and "the most attractive and congenial cafe in the upscale Pearl District".
 The guide also said, "Caffe Umbria is a good rest stop while you're exploring the rest of the Pearl."
 Hannah Wallace of Inc. wrote about the Pearl District location: "Portland is known for its coffee, but Caffè Umbria feels more like a detour to Perugia.
 Owned by a third-generation Italian roaster, this busy Pearl District café functions like a branch office for entrepreneurs and VCs who meet over macchiatos and panini."